agency-quill/agency/documentation/responsive-grid.md

 You can find out more about the new elements and which old elements have been deprecated in the [Mozilla Developers Network (MDN) HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 ### Media queries
-Media queries are `CSS` rules that are applied conditionally, based on some criteria.
+Media queries are CSS rules that are applied conditionally, based on some criteria.
 For responsive design the criteria we use is the viewport width.

-If a viewport is `1024px` wide, the `CSS` in a media query specified for a viewport width that falls between `1012px` and `1279px` will be applied.
+If a viewport is 1024px wide, the CSS in a media query specified for a viewport width that falls between 1012px and 1279px will be applied.

 This allows our layout to change depending on the width of the user's viewport.
 For instance, an element that is designed to take up half of the screen on a desktop would have a `width: 50%;`.
 On a mobile device spanning half of the page would make the element too small, so the layout changes to two rows each with a `width: 100%;`.

 Below is an example of managing the left and right padding for an element on a landscape-oriented tablet vs. a laptop.

-__Example:__
+##### Example
 ```css
 @media (min-width: 1012px) and (max-width: 1279px) {
 	.grid__unit--25 {